Theoretical and practical single crystal X-ray structure determination

 Course Administrator

-The Faculty of Mathematics and Natural Sciences and Department of Chemistry
+The Faculty of Science and Technology and Department of Chemistry